 Corrections.
-Use the current version of Form W-2c.
-Corrected Wage and Tax Statement, to correct errors (such as incorrect name, SSN, or amount) on a previously filed Form W-2.
-To file your corrections electronically, see Online filing of Forms W-2 and W-3 on page 1.
+Use the current version of Form W-2c, Corrected Wage and Tax Statement, to correct errors (such as incorrect name, SSN, or amount) on a previously filed Form W-2.
+To file your corrections electronically, see Online wage reporting on page 2.